Performance tuning does not only mean adjusting postgresql.conf

 properly, or making sure that your kernel parameters are properly tuned.
-Performance tuning also implies that we have to find performance bottlenecks first, isolate slow queries and understand what the system is doing.
+Performance tuning also implies that you need to first find performance bottlenecks, isolate slow queries and understand what the system is doing in more detail.

-I believe the best and most efficient way to detect performance problems is to make use of pg_stat_statement, which is an excellent extension shipped with PostgreSQL and is used to inspect query statistics in general.
-It helps you to instantly figure out which queries cause bad performance and how often they are executed.
+, which is an excellent extension shipped with PostgreSQL.
+It's used to inspect general query statistics.
+It helps you to instantly figure out which queries cause bad performance, and how often they are executed.

 Over the years, I have begun to get the impression that for most people “tuning” is limited to adjusting some magical PostgreSQL parameters.
 Sure, parameter tuning does help, but I can assure you, there is no such thing as “speed = on”.
 It does not exist and it most likely never will.
 Instead, we have to fall back on some pretty “boring techniques” such as inspecting queries to figure out what is going on in your database.